araffin/academic-kickstart/content/post/rliable/index.md

 ## Stratified Bootstrap Confidence Intervals

 To account for uncertainty in aggregate performance, rliable uses stratified bootstrap confidence intervals.
-This may sound complicated, but we will go slowly through the meaning of each of those terms.
+This may sound complicated, but let's go slowly through the meaning of each of those terms.

 First, bootstrap means sampling with replacement.
 For instance, if we sample four times with replacement 3 runs of indices [1, 2, 3] on a task A, we may get: [2, 2, 3, 1] the first time, [3, 1, 1, 1] the second time, ...